 The croupier will call for players to “place your bets” and allow time for all players at the table to put their chips on the table.
-There is no set time limit for this, but typically you’ll have 30 seconds or so to make a decision and count out the roulette chips you need for your wager.

 The croupier will throw the ball into play during which time you will still be permitted to add chips to the field of play.

 After the ball has completed several revolutions around the wheel, the croupier will call, “No more bets!” at which time all betting is closed and wagers are final.

 Once the ball settles in place on the wheel, the croupier or assistant will collect losing bets and payout roulette chips to winning bettors.

 Important Note About Winnings: In many cases, dealers will push your winnings across the table to you, but they will leave the original bet in place.
 If you don’t want to repeat your bet, it’s up to you to remove your chips from the table before the next “no more bets” call is made.
 Remember not to touch the chips in play while the marker is still on the table.

 We’ll explain different betting terms in more detail below, but the following list covers words or phrases you may hear around the table during play.

 Croupier: Similar to a dealer in card games, the croupier is the individual who runs the roulette table for the casino.
 The croupier may be personally responsible for collecting and paying out chips, or he may have an assistant to manage chips while he watches the roulette wheel.

 En Prison or La Partage: A special rule that applies to even-money bets when the ball lands on 0.
 This rule is uncommon in American casinos outside of Las Vegas.

 Even-money: A roulette bet that pays out 1:1 (red/black, even/odd, high/low)